iftechfoundation/discoggin/README.md

 Discoggin is controlled with the usual sort of Discord slash commands.

 - **/install** _URL_ : Download and install a game for play.
+- **/install** _FILENAME_ : Install a game recently uploaded to the Discord channel.
+(Upload a game file in the usual Discord way, then give its filename.)
 - **/games** : List games available for play.
 - **/channels** : List channels available to play on.
 - **/sessions** : List game sessions in progress.